llvm/llvm-project/llvm/docs/Frontend/PerformanceTips.rst

 For example, when working with boolean values, store them by zero-extending ``i1`` to ``i8`` and load them by loading ``i8`` and truncating to ``i1``.

-If you do use loads/stores on non-byte-sized types, make sure that we *always* use those types.
+If you do use loads/stores on non-byte-sized types, make sure that you *always* use those types.
 For example, do not first store ``i8`` and then load ``i1``.

 Prefer zext over sext when legal